bartpleiter/FPGC6/Documentation/docs/cpu.md

 BLE       110    Branch if A <= B
 XXX       111    Reserved
 ```
+Signed comparisons can be enabled by setting the S (sign) bit, creating the BGTS, BGES, BLTS and BLES operations.

 ### ARITH opcodes
 The type of ALU operation can be specified by the ARITH opcode: